Full Aliveness and Conscious Leadership: Practice Radical Responsibility with Jim Dethmer

 3. Do not disguise control as candor.

-Jim warns that people often adopt a new modality — honesty, psychedelics, yoga, coaching, therapy language — as the latest strategy to change their partner so they can finally be okay.13
+Jim warns that people often adopt a new modality (honesty, psychedelics, yoga, coaching, therapy language) as the latest strategy to change their partner so they can finally be okay.

 Before you reveal, ask:

-The aliveness comes not from dumping content.
-It comes from reducing the energy cost of concealment and making real contact possible.
+The aliveness comes from reducing the energy cost of concealment and making real contact possible.
+Not from dumping content on someone who did not ask for it.

 Practice